Burgess Hall 106B (corner office)

 In 2016, post-PhD graduation, I moved to Milwaukee, WI.
 I taught at two awesome local universities: Mount Mary University and Marquette University.
 Each brought their own flavor and challenges, but I was able to expand my teaching skills and add to my content repertoire.
 I especially had a fantastic time at Mount Mary, where I met some wonderful peers and colleagues!
 I firmly believe these experiences aided in my quest for an Assistant Professorship, which ultimately led me to Eureka College, where I have been since 2017.

 Some personal tidbits…

 I’ve been married to the love of my life, Astrid, since 2010.
 Our son, Oliver, was born in 2014.
 We welcomed our daughter, Elliot, on Thanksgiving Day 2016.
 I talk about these people a lot in my teaching, especially the kids!

 I enjoy watching movies/TV (like A LOT), spending time with my family and friends, and training in Krav Maga (my previous [great] studio: SB Krav Maga).

-My side hobbies include all things gadgets, playing/watching strategy/city-building games, webmastering and tinkering with websites, and lifehacking.
+My side hobbies include all things gadgets, playing/watching strategy/city-building games, webmastering and tinkering with websites, podcasting and creating multimedia, and lifehacking.